jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-09-17.md

 * Anything arising at the meeting or not on the agenda.

 Notes:
+* No other business at this time

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 GDoSA Maintenance